-Attributes s Targets Supporting and Explanatory Notes Sources of sitebased evidence (where available) sedimentation.
+Attributes Targets Supporting and Explanatory Notes Sources of site- based evidence (where available) Structure and function (including its typical species) (H3130 and H3110) Invasive, non- native and/or introduced species Ensure non-native species categorised as 'high-impact' in the UK under the Water Framework Directive are either rare or absent but if present are causing minimal damage to the feature sedimentation.
 The timing of different flushing rates within the year influences the biology of the lake.
 For example, reduced flushing in summer would encourage bloom conditions.
 Modifications of inflows and outlets or changes in hydrology, e.g. from flood control regimes, abstraction and gravel removal can lead to unnatural changes in lake levels.

-Structure and function Invasive, nonnative Ensure non-native species categorised as 'high-impact' in Non-native species constitute a major threat to many open water systems.
-Impacts may be on the habitat itself (e.g. damage to Ewald, N.C.
-2014 (including its typical species) (H3130 and and/or introduced species the UK under the Water Framework Directive are either rare or absent but if present are banks and consequent siltation) or directly on characteristic biota (through predation, competition and disease), or a combination of these.
-Natural England 2014 H3110) causing minimal damage to the feature The UK Technical Advisory Group of the Water Framework Directive produces a regularly updated classification of aquatic alien species (plants and animals) according to their level of impact.
-In general high impact species are of greatest concern but low or unknown impact species may be included in the target on a sitespecific basis where there is evidence that they are causing a negative impact (for example high cover values or abundances).
+Non-native species constitute a major threat to many open water systems.
+Impacts may be on the habitat itself (e.g. damage to banks and consequent siltation) or directly on characteristic biota (through predation, competition and disease), or a combination of these.
+The UK Technical Advisory Group of the Water Framework (where available) Ewald, N.C.
+2014 Natural England 2014 Directive produces a regularly updated classification of aquatic alien species (plants and animals) according to their level of impact.
+In general high impact species are of greatest concern but low or unknown impact species may be included in the target on a site-specific basis where there is evidence that they are causing a negative impact (for example high cover values or abundances).
 Those taxa considered likely to colonise lakes, are indicated by an 'L' in the UKTAG guidance.
-Examples of such high-impact species may include Water Fern Azolla filiculoides , New Zealand pygmyweed Crassula helmsii and the zebra mussel Dreissena polymorpha .
-New Zealand pygmyweed Crassula helmsii is present in many permanent and temporary ponds throughout the New Forest and poses a threat to the native flora due to a shared ecological niche with many New Forest rarities such as Pilularia globulifera .
+Examples of such high-impact species may include Water Fern Azolla filiculoides, New Zealand pygmyweed Crassula helmsii and the zebra mussel Dreissena polymorpha.
+New Zealand pygmyweed Crassula helmsii is present in many permanent and temporary ponds throughout the New Forest and poses a threat to the native flora due to a shared ecological niche with many New Forest rarities such as Pilularia globulifera.
 Colonisation of a pond is followed by rapid growth creating a blanket cover which out-competes the native flora.
-In 2009/ 2010 a total of 579 ponds were surveyed, approximately 60% of the New Forest resource, of these 20% contained C. helmsii , and was distributed in a distinct pattern associated with public access which suggests that the primary route of
+In 2009/ 2010 a total of 579 ponds were surveyed, approximately 60% of the New Forest resource, of these 20% contained C. helmsii, and was distributed in a distinct pattern associated with